treeman/jonashietala/drafts/battling_burnout.markdown

 And what stresses me out even more are the things I **should** be doing, but haven't started yet.
 For instance:

 - [Make a roguelike][make-roguelike] in Rust
-- Create a boardgame
+- Create a board game
-- Learn Korean, Japanese, Finish...
+- Learn Korean, Japanese, Finnish...
 - Listen to hundreds of hours in my podcast app (not including audiobooks, I use Audible for those)
 - Finish dozens of programming books on my to-read list
 - Finish dozens of fiction books on my to-read list
 - etc ...

+Each of these items I list aren't that stressful by themselves, it's the combination of many small stressors that over time has caused me an awful amount of stress.

 [Why Cryptocurrencies?]: https://whycryptocurrencies.com/ "Why Cryptocurrencies?: What they are, what they do, and why they matter"
 [BitPal]: https://github.com/bitpal "BitPal: A self-hosted cryptocurrency payment processor"